The Design, Construction, Operation and Performance of the Belle II Silicon Vertex Detector

 The HPK rectangular sensor production was carried out using 15 cm wafers over the course of several years.
 The first prototypes of the large rectangular sensors were delivered in March 2010 and used for design verification and ladder assembly procedures development.
 Following the full characterization of the prototype sensors~\cite{DOLEJSCHI:2832}, in summer 2010 an origami flex module was assembled and successfully tested on a minimum ionizing particles beam by the HEPHY group, allowing the start of the DSSD mass production.

 The full characterization of the DSSDs, which presents distinctive quality control challenges, was performed at HPK contacting the wafers only on the front side.
-It included global measurements and complete DC and AC strip scans on the P-side, but only AC strip scans on the N-side, since during the scans on the P-side, sensor polarization was provided through a front side N-type bulk contact realized on the sensor P-side periphery, effectively contacting the back side.
-The same technique is not possible on the N-side and therefore only AC strip scans, not requiring polarization, are possible.
+It included global measurements and complete DC and AC strip scans on the P-side, where sensor biasing was provided through a front-side N-type bulk contact realized on the sensor P-side periphery, effectively contacting the back side.This technique is not viable on the N-side, since it is not possible to realize a contact from the N-side surface to the opposite side P strips.
+In any case on the N-side only AC strip scans, not requiring sensor biasing, are required, since the N strips individual currents are not important for detector characterization.
 The initial diamond-saw wafer dicing method was replaced in 2012 by laser dicing, leading to improvements in the quality of the sensor edges and in the bias IV characteristics.
-The production of the large sensors was carried was completed in 2013, while the small sensors were delivered in 2014 and 2015.
+The production of the large sensors was completed in 2013, while the small sensors were delivered in 2014 and 2015.

-\lvlthreesection{Trapezoidal Sensors} In January 2013, a contract was made with Micron Semiconductor (UK) for the fabrication of trapezoidal sensors to be installed in the forward modules of layers 4,5, and 6.
+\lvlthreesection{Trapezoidal sensors} In January 2013, a contract was made with Micron Semiconductor (UK) for the fabrication of trapezoidal sensors to be installed in the forward modules of layers 4,5, and 6.
 The first sensors were delivered in August 2013 and the original plan was to have the fabrication completed by the end of that year.
 However, it was realized that sensor characterization was a bottleneck in the production at Micron.
-Therefore, in order to avoid excessive delays, it was decided to shift the time-consuming full strip scans to the clean rooms of HEPHY Vienna and INFN Trieste.
+To avoid excessive delays, it was decided to shift the time-consuming full strip scans to the clean rooms of HEPHY Vienna and INFN Trieste.
 A full back side contact technique was used in these laboratories, allowing complete DC and AC strip scans on both sides of the sensors.
 The final batch of sensors was delivered in September 2014.

-\lvlthreesection{Quality Assurance of sensors} Similar quality assurance procedures were applied to both HPK and Micron sensors, although they had some evolution during the several years of production.
-Specifications included limits on the depletion voltage ($<120\,\mathrm{V}$), on the leakage current ($<10\,\mathrm{\mu A}$), and on the bias resistor ($>4\,\mathrm{M\Omega}$), as well as on the percentage of defective strips as identified by the AC and DC strip scans.
+\lvlthreesection{Quality assurance of sensors} Similar quality assurance procedures were applied to both HPK and Micron sensors, although they had some evolution during the several years of production.
+Specifications included limits on the depletion voltage ($<\qty{120}{\V}$), on the leakage current ($<\qty{10}{\uA}$), and on the bias resistor ($> \qty{4}{\Mohm}$), as well as on the percentage of defective strips as identified by the AC and DC strip scans.